14-3dgar/multitouch/README.md

 ![enter image description here](https://github.com/LOLEMO/multitouch/blob/main/imagen_2023-02-02_192804782.png?raw=true)

-This will return first's finger X and Y coordinates Change "0" to the finger you want, starting by 0.
+This will return first's finger X and Y coordinates.

+Change "0" to the finger you want, starting by 0.
 (0 is the first finger)

 > Won't work on PC!